Active Sampling for MRI-based Sequential Decision Making: Experimental Setup

 \subsubsection{Single-task Oriented Methods}

 The methods introduced here are designed for single-task evaluation, targeting binary diagnosis of disease detection or severity quantification.

-\textbf{Policy Classifier~\cite{du2024mri}:} This diagnosis-oriented policy benchmark optimizes patient-level sampling in $k$-space for direct inference, setting the upper bound for disease detection and severity quantification.
+\textbf{Policy Classifier~\citep{du2024mri}:} This diagnosis-oriented policy benchmark optimizes patient-level sampling in $k$-space for direct inference without reconstruction, setting the upper bound for disease detection and severity quantification.
 For disease detection, we use a backbone similar to \textit{Undersampled} as a pre-trained classifier.
 For severity quantification, the classifier is fine-tuned from the disease detection model.
 Sampling policy rewards are computed via weighted cross-entropy predictions, with feature maps from the pre-trained classifier as input to the policy network.
-Training starts with a $5\%$ initial sample rate, progressively sampling $80$ lines to reach a $30\%$ budget.
+Training starts with a $5\%$ initial sample rate following Variable Density Sampling, progressively sampling $80$ lines to reach a $30\%$ budget.

-\textbf{Policy (via) Reconstruction~\cite{bakker2020experimental}:} This model optimizes patient-level sampling with image reconstruction error as rewards, providing a comparison when reconstruction is involved in diagnosis.
-We pre-train a U-Net~\cite{ronneberger2015u} with a $16$-channel first feature map and $4$ pooling cascades, totaling $837\mathrm{K}$ parameters.
-The model is trained across sampling rates ($5\%$–$30\%$) with a $5\%$ center fraction, supervised using $\ell_1$ loss.
-The active sampler, built on the reconstruction model, uses reconstructed images as input and optimizes sampling with SSIM~\cite{wang2004image} as the reward.
+\textbf{Policy (via) Reconstruction~\citep{bakker2020experimental}:} This model optimizes patient-level sampling with image reconstruction error as rewards, providing a comparison when reconstruction is involved in diagnosis.
+We pre-train a U-Net~\citep{ronneberger2015u} with a $16$-channel first feature map and $4$ pooling cascades, totaling $837\mathrm{K}$ parameters.
+The model is trained across sampling rates ($5\%$–$30\%$) with a $5\%$ center fraction using Variable Density Sampling, supervised using $\ell_1$ loss.
+The active sampler, built on the reconstruction model, uses reconstructed images as input and optimizes sampling with SSIM~\citep{wang2004image} as the reward.
 This cascaded design totals $26.7\mathrm{M}$ parameters.
-Its diagnostic evaluation adopts the \textit{Oracle} classifiers, which are trained to make predictions from fully sampled images, leading to the Policy-based Reconstruction Network (\textit{Policy Recon}).
+Its diagnostic evaluation adopts the \textit{Oracle} classifiers, which are trained to make predictions from fully sampled spatial images, leading to the Policy-based Reconstruction Network (\textit{Policy Recon}).